haraldgrove/Landrace_v1/README.md

 # Landrace_v1
-Scripts used for the creation and analysis of the Landrace_v1 assembly.
+Scripts used for the creation of the Landrace_v1 assembly.

 ## Assembly